 Access to every group/part necessary for normal cleaning is easy, and there are no tiny screws, pins or springs to fly off at the worst possible moment into the gun cleaning black hole, never to be found again.
 Plenty of Q-tips are always handy when cleaning any gun.
 This is a hammer-fired design, and the use of –plastic, aluminum and steel parts is well thought out and executed.
 Reassembly is nearly as easy, but I recommend use of the manual for at least the first time to reduce possible frustration.
 I know we’re all experts at this type of thing, but if all else fails, READ THE MANUAL!
 Everything fits together smoothly, if one does it right, and no forcing or “tricks” are necessary, though one will have to push the muzzle against the benchtop a little to fully push the lower receiver into place to start the takedown pin back into place

 As with most KelTec firearms, the pistol is fitted with a threaded barrel, giving it the ability to attach muzzle accessories such as suppressors, flash suppressors or muzzle brakes.
 For serious competition shooters, a muzzle brake can reduce the already tiny muzzle flip to virtually nothing.
-Keep in mind this gun needs high velocity ammunition to reliably function, so a suppressor will not produce as much decibel reduction as a pistol using subsonic ammunition.
+Keep in mind this gun needs high velocity ammunition to reliably function, so a suppressor will not produce as much decibel reduction as a pistol using subsonic ammunition, which this pistol surely wouldn’t reliably cycle anyway.
 The muzzle screw protector provided does tend to come loose when the weapon is fired, but the application of blue LocTite will take care of that

 KelTec provides a variety of useful accessories for all their weapons, and the CP33 is no exception.
-Spare magazines, by the way, are $49.95 each, and there are even magazine extensions that will allow the loading of 50 rounds.
+Spare magazines, by the way, are $49.95 each from KelTec, and there are even magazine extensions that will allow the loading of 50 rounds.
 I wouldn’t recommend that, as it will surely adversely affect the balance of the gun, and may also affect reliability.

 Guns in .22LR are generally considered marginable for self-defense, but with a 33 round magazine, little recoil or muzzle flip, and excellent accuracy, the CP33 might work reasonably well.
 Holsters might be a bit hard to find due to the unusual configuration of the gun, but Alien Gear offers several good choices.